marcelotduarte/cx_Freeze/tests/README.md

 ## Test Execution
-To Execute the tests in this folder do the following steps
+To Execute the tests in this folder, do the following steps in the parent
+directory:

 1 - Install cx_Freeze in development mode using: